andrewharabor/multivariate-polynomial-regression-model/README.md

 ### A Quick Note About This Section in General

 The explanations given here are far too lengthy given the simplicity of the model.
-I go through the theory behind the model and cover it far more "in-depth" than necessary.
-That being said, the takeaway is that this section is not meant to be read at all but more so meant a way for me to check my understanding of the concepts by explaining them.
+I go through the theory and math behind the model and cover it far more "in-depth" than necessary.
+This section is mainly meant as a way for me to strengthen my understanding of the concepts by explaining them.

 ### Model Function

+Of course, the goal of regression is to fit some line to a set of data.
+The model function represents that line and is what the model uses to make its predictions.
 Traditionally, a univariate linear regression model uses the function

 ``` math
 f_{w,b}(x^{(i)}) = wx^{(i)} + b